Ka Hale Moi

 No analysis available

-The remarks repeatedly and explicitly describe the association as fully insured, including "100% insured building" and "100% hurricane coverage."
-This is strong evidence that the building has full coverage.
+The remarks repeatedly and directly confirm full insurance coverage for the building, including phrasing like "100% insured building" and "100% hurricane insured."
+This is strong evidence that the HOA provides full walls-in style coverage or equivalent full building insurance.

 No analysis available